Dylan-Wyl10/11-785-20F-project/README.md

 [EGG](https://archive.physionet.org/physiobank/database/adfecgdb/)
 The original dataset for "ECG5000" is a 20-hour long ECG downloaded from Physionet.
 It contains 5,000 Time Series examples (obtained with ECG) with 140 timesteps.
 Each sequence corresponds to a single heartbeat from a single patient with congestive heart failure.

+## Model Description
+[Attention-based LSTM]
+This is an auto-encoder model, the basic architecture is a two-layer LSTM encoder and two-layer LSTM decoder.
+We add attention layer before the LSTM encoder.

+[Transformer Model]
+This is a transformer model, the basic architecture is